huudangdev/paypal-node-sdk/README.md

   * For creating [Subscription Payments](https://developer.paypal.com/docs/integration/direct/create-billing-plan/), check out the [samples](/samples/subscription) for creating planned sets of future recurring payments at periodic intervals.

   * To create [Future Payments](https://developer.paypal.com/docs/integration/mobile/make-future-payment/), check out this [sample](/samples/payment/create_future_payment.js) for executing future payments for a customer who has granted consent on a mobile device.

+  * For creating and managing [Orders](https://developer.paypal.com/webapps/developer/docs/integration/direct/create-process-order/#create-the-order), have a look at [samples](/samples/order) for getting consent from buyer for a purchase but only place the funds on hold when the merchant is ready to fulfill the [order](https://developer.paypal.com/webapps/developer/docs/api/#orders).

   * For [Invoicing](https://developer.paypal.com/webapps/developer/docs/api/#invoicing), check out the [samples](/samples/invoice/) to see how you can use the node sdk to create, send and manage invoices.